 Alexander Lum <email@example.com>

-Geordie's mail order Mentor/Physical Culture Instructor, Henry Samson (Francis DeWolff) is obviously a spoof of real life Mail Order Muscle Building entrepreneur, Charles Atlas.
+Geordie's mail order Mentor/Physical Culture Instructor, Henry Samson ('Francis DeWolff') is a spoof of real life Mail Order Muscle Building entrepreneur, Charles Atlas.
 See more »

 I only wish, McTaggart, that you had acquired as much in knowledge as much as you have in height and weight.
 Nevertheless you have managed to obtain your school leaving certificate.